ethereum/eth-wiki/json-rpc.md

 Parity 1.6 has experimental pub/sub support See [this](https://github.com/paritytech/parity/wiki/JSONRPC-Eth-Pub-Sub-Module) for more information.

+Hyperledger Besu 1.3 has pub/sub support.
+See [this](https://besu.hyperledger.org/en/stable/HowTo/Interact/APIs/RPC-PubSub/) for more information.

 ## JavaScript API

 To talk to an ethereum node from inside a JavaScript application use the [web3.js](https://github.com/ethereum/web3.js) library, which gives a convenient interface for the RPC methods.